bernwo/QuantumCircuitLAB/README.md

 Advantage of this package is that the user would be able to leverage the computational speed of `MATLAB` compared to using other languages such as `Python`.
 In my own experience, I've found that the speed of doing similar computations in `Python` *(even with `Numba`)* is way too slow.

 *Warning: The package does not automatically check if you have enough RAM, so don't try to initialise a density matrix that has size ~100 qubits.
-It will most likely freeze your PC.:)*
+It will most likely freeze your PC. :)*

 ## How to use this package?